Call us now:

 Thailand’s alternative visa options : other rules to know in 2025

-The changes to legislation brought in with Thailand’s 2025 visa rules have established a strict immigration policy.
-The Smart Visa has now become a consolidated system that caters only to entrepreneurs with a proven economic contribution in the Kingdom.
+Thailand’s 2025 visa rules have introduced a strict immigration policy.
+The Smart Visa now focuses solely on entrepreneurs who have proven their economic contribution in Thailand.

-If entrepreneurs cannot fulfil the aforementioned legal requirements, they must seek other immigration routes.
-The LTR Visa, as regulated by BOI Announcements No. 3/2568 and Por.
-4/2568, provides a ten-year residence permit for qualifying high-net-worth individuals, skilled professionals, retirees, and remote workers.
-It is subject to separate legal conditions, with an emphasis on individual wealth or employer endorsement.
-The Non-Immigrant B visa remains another option for those pursuing employment-based entry, though it does not confer the privileges granted under the Smart Visa.
+If entrepreneurs cannot meet these requirements, they must explore other immigration options.
+The LTR Visa, governed by BOI Announcements No. 3/2568 and Por.
+4/2568, grants a ten-year residence permit to high-net-worth individuals, skilled professionals, retirees, and remote workers.
+It is subject to different conditions, focusing on wealth or employer endorsement.
+The Non-Immigrant B visa offers another option for employment-based entry, but it does not grant the same privileges as the Smart Visa.

 Thus, Thailand’s 2025 visa framework establishes two distinct legal pathways: one aimed at foreign entrepreneurs actively engaged in certified innovation sectors, and the other at high-value or high-skill individuals seeking long-term residence under a broader range of circumstances.